Annie-XIE/summary-os/RDO+XS.md

     firewall_driver = neutron.agent.firewall.NoopFirewallDriver

 **Note:**
-*xapi3 is integration bridge, xapi2 is vm network bridge*
+*xapi3 the integration bridge is xapX in the graph. xapi2 is vm network bridge, it's xapiY in the graph.*

 `xe network-list name-label=openstack-int-network params=bridge`